UPDATED OCTOBER 2025

 On/Off property: On Criminal charges: No

-2012 dog bite fatality, fatal pit bull attack, Mary Jo Hunt
+2012 dog bite fatality, Mary Jo Hunt

 Mary Jo Hunt